smartinuk88/chatbot-ai-app/README.md

 Share chatbot links with external users.
 Embed chatbots into external websites (future feature).
 ### **Future Roadmap**
-1. Automated Database Cleanup (CRON/Cloud Function)
+1. Automated Database Cleanup (CRON/Cloud Function):
 The project aims to introduce a CRON job or cloud function that will periodically clean up the database by deleting old chat sessions.
 This will ensure efficient use of resources and keep the database optimized.

-2. Embed Chatbots into Websites
+2. Embed Chatbots into Websites:
 The platform will include a feature that generates an embeddable script, allowing users to place their custom chatbots on their websites.
 This will make it easier for businesses to integrate AI-powered customer support into their platforms.

-3. Improved Chatbot Intelligence
+3. Improved Chatbot Intelligence:
 Future iterations of the platform will integrate more advanced AI features, such as intent recognition and multi-turn conversations, to make the chatbots even more helpful and engaging.

-4. Enhanced Analytics Dashboard
+4. Enhanced Analytics Dashboard:
 The admin dashboard will eventually include analytics tools to provide insights into chatbot performance, user interactions, and session metrics.

 ### **Contributing**